Mai Hagiwara

-Mai Hagiwara (萩原 舞, Hagiwara Mai) is a Japanese apparel designer and former singer and actress.
+Mai Hagiwara (萩原 舞, Hagiwara Mai) is a Japanese former singer and actress.
 At age 6, she auditioned for Hello!
 Project Kids in 2002 and later became part of Cute, a Japanese idol girl group associated with Hello!
 Project.

 Career

 2002–2005: Hello!
 Project Kids, 4Kids

 In 2002, Hagiwara auditioned for Hello!
 Project Kids with the song "Te wo Nigitte Arukitai" by Maki Goto.
 Her audition tape was aired on Morning Musume's variety show Hello!
 Morning.
 She was placed in the group with 14 other girls.
 She made her first appearance as an angel in the 2002 film Mini Moni ja Movie: Okashi na Daibōken!; she also was one of the featured artists in the movie's ending song as a member of 4Kids.
 Later, in 2004, she participated in singing "All for One & One for All!", a collaboration single released by all Hello!
 Project artists under the name "H.P.
 All Stars."